intel-unnati-saintgits/intel-unnati-certificate-programme/README.md

 # intel-unnati-certificate-programme
 This repository contains information regarding the Intel-Powered Foundation Course in Machine Learning

+# Intel-Powered Foundation Course in Machine Learning
+> A Certificate Programme offered by Intel-India under intel-Unnati Programme
+### Program Overview:

+Duration: 60 hours (30 hours hands-on training, 30 hours Capstone Project)
+Date: February 19, 2024, to February 25, 2024
+Target Audience: Second, third, and final year B.Tech / MCA students
+Fee: Rs.
+10,000.00
+### Objective:
+The primary aim of this program is to equip students with practical skills and knowledge in machine learning, utilizing cutting-edge technologies from Intel.
+By participating in this industry-ready training, students will gain a competitive edge in the job market and contribute to the advancement of our institution's commitment to excellence in education.

 ## Course schedule

 | Day                       | Session-1 (9:00 am to 11:00 am)           | Session-2 (11:10 am to 1:10 pm)         | Session-3 (2:00 pm to 3:00 pm)          | Session 4 (3:10 pm to 4:10 pm)           |